mesosphere/dcos-docs-site/pages/1.13/hybrid-cloud/cluster-links/index.md

     ![open cluster popup](/1.13/img/open-cluster-popup.png)

-    Figure 1.
-Cluster dropdown
+    Figure 1 - Cluster dropdown

 1. Select **Switch Cluster**.

     ![swi cluster](/1.13/img/switch-cluster-1-12.png)

-    Figure 2.
-Cluster switch
+    Figure 2 - Cluster switch

 1. Click the name of the cluster to switch to.

     ![swi linked cluster](/1.13/img/switch-linked-cluster.png)

-    Figure 3.
-Switch to linked cluster
+    Figure 3 - Switch to linked cluster

-If you are superuse, you can also switch to a linked cluster in the Linked Clusters tab.
+If you are a superuser, you can also switch to a linked cluster in the Linked Clusters tab.

 1. Select **Cluster -> Linked Clusters**.